 8 Secured message structure for HTTPS

-Secure messages shall be sent in the body part of HTTP requests and responses as specified in Amendment B of the Global Platform Card Specification v 2.2 [19] with the modifications given below.
+Secure messages shall be sent in the body part of HTTP requests and responses as specified in Amendment B of the Global Platform Card Specification v2.2 [19] with the modifications given below.

 Unless defined otherwise for an application, the following header fields shall take the values below:

-The Content-Type header field of the HTTP POST request shall be set to
+The Content-Type header field of the HTTP POST request shall be set to:

 application/vnd.etsi.scp.response-data;version=1.0

-The Content-Type header field of the HTTP POST response shall be set to
+The Content-Type header field of the HTTP POST response shall be set to:

 application/vnd.etsi.scp.command-data;version=1.0

-The X-Admin-Targeted-Application header field of the HTTP POST response shall contain the AID of the targeted application formatted as defined in Amendment B of the Global Platform Card Specification v 2.2 [19] for the Security Domain AID.
+The X-Admin-Targeted-Application header field of the HTTP POST response shall contain the AID of the targeted application formatted as defined in Amendment B of the Global Platform Card Specification v2.2 [19] for the Security Domain AID.

 For each command message, a corresponding response message shall be exchanged.

-Switching to a different targeted application or to/from other receiving entities on the card shall be supported as specified in Amendment B of the Global Platform Card Specification v 2.2 [19].
+Switching to a different targeted application or to/from other receiving entities on the card shall be supported as specified in Amendment B of the Global Platform Card Specification v2.2 [19].

 Annex A (normative): Relation between security layer and GlobalPlatform security architecture

+A.0 Overview

 This annex only applies to cards implementing the security architecture defined in the GlobalPlatform Card Specification [6].

 At least one Security Domain shall be present on the card: the Issuer Security Domain.